Package 'palaeoverse'

 Value

 A data.frame of time bins for the specified intervals or a list with a data.frame of time bins and a named numeric vector (bin number) of binned age estimates (midpoint of specified bins) if assign is specified.
 By default, the time bins data.frame contains the following columns: bin, interval_name, rank, max_ma, mid_ma, min_ma, duration_myr, abbr (interval abbreviation), colour and font (colour).
-If size is specified, the time bins data.frame contains the following columns: bin, max_ma, mid_ma, min_ma, duration_myr, grouping_rank, intervals, colour and font.
+If size or n_bins is specified, the time bins data.frame contains the following columns: bin, max_ma, mid_ma, min_ma, duration_myr, grouping_rank, intervals, colour and font.

 References